schmoelder/diss/doc/02_fundamentals/04_design_formulation.md

 In a strict sense, a chromatogram is given at the outlet of a single column.
 Note that here this term is used more generally for concentration profiles $c_{i,k}\left(t\right)$ at the outlets $k$ of a process.
 The times for the start, $t_{start, j}$, and the end, $t_{end, j}$, of a product fraction $j$ have to be chosen such that constraints on product purity are met.
-{numref}`Figure %s <fractionation>` shows an example chromatogram of a batch elution process where suitable fractions have been selected.
+{numref}`Figure %s <chromatogram_fractionation>` shows an example chromatogram of a batch elution process where suitable fractions have been selected.

 ```{code-cell} ipython3
 :tags: [remove-cell]